aptos-labs/aptos-core/developer-docs-site/docs/sdks/ts-sdk/sdk-client-layer.md

 ### Submit Transaction to chain

-There are 3 steps to submit a transaction to the Aptos network:
+To submit a transaction to the Aptos network we should:

 1. Generate a raw transaction
 2. Sign the generated raw transaction